 Turn down the ring or burner once the required cooking temperature or state is reached.
 Simmer food rather than boiling it into a mush!

 Use the fan assisted cooking option if possible.
-This helps to evenly spread heat round the oven, meaning cooking temperatures are reduced and cooking times are speeded up.
+This helps to evenly spread heat around the oven, resulting in reduced cooking temperatures and times.